SkabaYay/media-converter/README.md

 # 📁 Media Converter
-A Full Stack Project to convert files into different types.
+A Desktop Application Project to convert files into different types.

 ## 🤔 Why?
 There are too many shady websites online, so I'm going to create my own.